-Reactions to the killing of Hamas’s Ismail Haniyeh in Iran
+World reacts to killing of Hamas political chief Haniyeh in Iran

 Hamas’s political chief was in Tehran when he was killed, with the Palestinian group that governs Gaza blaming Israel.

-Hamas’s political leader Ismail Haniyeh has been killed in Iran, the Palestinian group that runs the Gaza Strip and Iran’s elite Revolutionary Guard Corps said in separate statements.
+Hamas’s political leader Ismail Haniyeh has been killed in Iran’s capital Tehran.
+His death has been confirmed in separate statements by the Palestinian group that runs the Gaza Strip and Iran’s elite Islamic Revolutionary Guard Corps.

 Here are some reactions to Haniyeh’s death: